webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 ### Why doesn't Knip have...?

-Features that have been requested and could be implemented or opened up to extend Knip include:
+Examples of features that have been requested include:

 - Expose programmatic API
 - Add local/custom plugins